ThomasLane1820/Prediction-of-Product-Sales/README.md

   - There are more advanced models I can use to predict sales with.
   - Additional analysis.
   - Making adjustments to make the notebook more readable, adding more explanations.
-  - Attempting to address the missing Outlet_Size values.